 However, it may be different if you’re against artificial colors.

 At some point, artificial colors used to be tested on animals.

-From what I understood, artificial colors are not tested on a regular basis, but they were perfected through animal testing.
+From what I understood, artificial colors are not tested regularly, but they were perfected through animal testing.
 Still, it was a long process that involved the death (and suffering) of many animals until the winning formula was found.

 Carmine is a pigment of a bright-red color that is produced by using the scales of bugs.
-This artificial color is used in foods (like candies), and in many other industries such as the pharmaceutical and cosmetic industry.
+This artificial color is used in foods (like candies), and many other industries such as the pharmaceutical and cosmetic industries.

 Unfortunately, the Zotz website doesn’t disclose information specific to each flavor, so I don’t know for sure if they use carmine.
 In any case, I believe this is one of those cases where I can still consider a product vegan.

 I believe you can find Zotz in most supermarkets (and new franchises).